-How Much Can I Earn While Collecting Social Security Disability SSDI, and Not Lose My Benefits?
-Santa Ana Lawyers
+How Much Can I Earn in 2020 & Not Lose Social Security Disability Benefits?

 The Social Security Disability Program (SSD or SSDI), however, pays benefits to disabled workers who have paid Social Security taxes over a sufficiently long period of time, and the benefits amount is based on the worker’s earnings record.
+Social Security Disability benefits provides a monthly income of 8.4 million dollars to disabled workers – and approximately 1.6 million dollars to the spouses and children of disabled workers.
 The Supplemental Security Income Program (SSI) pays monthly benefits to people with low/limited income and resources who are disabled, blind, or age 65 or older.

 Social Security disability insurance (SSDI) is only available to people who can no longer work due to an established disability AND have paid taxes into the Social Security system.
 If approved for benefits, the monthly SSDI payment amount will be determined by their earnings records.
 Currently, the average Social Security Disability benefit is $1,165.
 (2015).